 The simplest view of the academic discipline of terminology is that it is somehow concerned with the understanding of terms and the appropriate use of them in a given context or in a subject field.
 However, this does not take us very far as most subject field specialists know a good deal about the terminology of their domain and they use it every day in various situations such as teaching, reading and academic production.
 This can be described as the conceptual knowledge of specialized domains.

-Analysis is to look for the meaning of things.
+An analysis is to look for the meaning of things.
 It is to look for the objectives, to predict the consequences of a series of actions, to detect and discover the fundamental elements, or to anticipate the results and outcomes of a planned strategy.
-Analysis is to ask how thing(s) function and what they do or will do under a certain circumstance and why they function or react as they do.
+An analysis is to ask how thing(s) function and what they do or will do under a certain circumstance and why they function or react as they do.
 Continue reading “Terminological Analysis: Where to Begin?”

 “Without context, words and actions have no meaning at all.
 This is true not only of human communication in words but also of all communication whatsoever, of all mental process, of all mind” .

-The Communicative Theory of Terminology (CTT), in simple words, is essentially a comprehensive description of how and why terminological units appear in a particular context; and, how these units assist the interlocutors to communicate effectively.
+The Communicative Theory of Terminology (CTT), in simple words, is essentially a comprehensive description of how and why terminological units appear in a particular context; and, how these units assist the interlocutors to effectively communicate.
 The goal of the CTT can be summarized in two main categories:

 - To produce formal, semantic and functional descriptions of the terminological units in vivo;